 Quantity: .5 feet + oversize

 Abstract: Correspondence, books, certificates, receipts, report cards, telegrams, newspaper clippings, post cards, photographs, and personal materials.
-The bulk of the collection consists of correspondence home, from Martin F. and Bernard L. Stansey, who served in the Civilian Conservation Corps (CCC) and World War II, respectively, and also material from Martin M. Stansey’s involvement in the Knights of Maccabees in Mandan, ND.
+The bulk of the collection consists of correspondence home, from Martin F. and Bernard L. Stasney, who served in the Civilian Conservation Corps (CCC) and World War II, respectively, and also material from Martin M. Stasney’s involvement in the Knights of Maccabees in Mandan, ND.